christian-draeger/page-content-tester/README.md

 }
 ```

-## Configure the Page-Fetcher
-- the page fetcher is using a [default config](https://github.com/christian-draeger/page-content-tester/blob/master/src/main/resources/config.properties)
-- it's possible to overwrite the default values by placing a config.properties file under src/main/resources/ in your project and adjust several properties until it fits your needs

 ## Example Project
 To see the PageContentTester in action you can checkout or fork the corresponding [example project](https://github.com/christian-draeger/page-content-tester-example). it will give an overview of what and how things can be done.
 You will also get a feeling how long a test run will take using the PageContentTester (analysing and checking dom elements of ±1000 urls is getting done in less than 10sec. with a proper internet connection)